-TEST SAT ACT Section type MA TH What is it?
-MATH TEST MATH TEST Heart of Algebra Questions devoted to core algebra skills: linear equations, systems of equations, and inequalities Number and Quantity (7-10%) Questions about real and complex number systems, integer and rational exponents, and vectors and matrices.
+TEST SAT ACT Section type MA тн What is it?
+MATH SECTION MATH TEST Subscores (Note: your score reports include subscores for your benefit.
+Colleges look at your overall scores-NOT at subscores.)
+Subscores and cross-test scores are no longer reported for the digital SAT Preparing for Higher Math (57-60%) Integrating Essential Skills (40-43%) Modeling (>25%) Number and Quantity (7-10%) Questions about real and complex number systems, integer and rational exponents, and vectors and matrices.
 Algebra (12-15%) Questions that ask students to solve, graph, and model different types of expressions.
-Equations Subscores (Note: your score reports include subscores for your benefit.
-Colleges Problem Solving and Data Analysis Questions test a student's fluency using data from graphs and charts to solve problems, as well as a student's mastery of rates, proportional relationships, complex measurements, percentages, and patterns Preparing for Higher Math (57-60%) include linear, polynomial, radical, and exponential relationships.
+Equations include linear, polynomial, radical, and exponential relationships.
 Functions (12-15%) Questions focus on function definition, notation, representation, and application.
 May include linear, radical, piecewise, polynomial, and logarithmic functions.
-Geometry (12-15%) Questions about composition of shapes and solids, such as congruence and volume measurements. look at your overall scores - NOT at subscores.)
-Passport to Advanced Math Question focus on understanding the structure of complex expressions, such as quadratic equations and functions.
-These are skills that students need to master in order to succeed in studying higher level mathematics.
-Integrating Essential Skills (40-43%) Students will use basic math concepts, such as rates and percentages, surface area and volume, and averages, and apply these concepts to increasingly complex problems.
-This category includes all questions The SAT calls them per test do not factor into a subscore.
-"Advanced Topics In Math" and they and trigonometry questions.
-Modeling (>25%) from any of the above categories that ask students to produce, interpret, evaluate, or improve models.
+Geometry (12-15%) Questions about composition of shapes and solids, such as congruence and volume measurements.
+Students will use basic math concepts, such as rates and percentages, surface area and volume, and averages, and apply these concepts to increasingly complex problems.
+This category includes all questions from any of the above categories that ask students to produce, interpret, evaluate, or improve models.
 Similarities Most questions cover similar content.
 Most questions have similarly (easy) difficulty levels.
 A good number of "real life application" questions contain scenarios you might encounter in life or on the job.
-Key differences The SAT goes in The ACT covers quite a few more advanced math topics, such as logarithms, polar coordinates, and conic sections.
-The SAT goes into more depth on algebra and has only a little geometry and trigonometry.
-Timing: the SAT gives between 25% and 45% more time per question.
-Bottom line many more topics but goes into less dep ho understand algebra. oth.
-The more co omfortable pacing will make the SAT feel
+Key differences The ACT covers a few more advanced math topics, such as logarithms, polar coordinates, and conic se The SAT goes into more depth on algebra and has a bit less geometry and trigonometry.
+Timing: The SAT allows significantly more time per question.
+Bottom line The ACT touches on more topics but goes into less depth.
+The more comfortable pacing will make the SAT feel easier to students who understand algebra, but the adaptive testing format means SAT students need to be sure to do well on module 1 in order to achieve the highest scores.